XenitAB/xenitab.github.io/docs/xks/operator-guide/kubernetes/aks.md

 The node pool will spin up a new node and drain the existing one.
 When this is done the old node will be deleted.

 The below command works great for smaller clusters.
-If you want to upgrade more nodes faster it's possible to do so.
+If you want to upgrade more nodes faster it is possible to do so.
 Read the documentation for more information.

 ```shell
 export RG=rg1